archernar/cuu/README.md

           ----------------------------------------------------------------------------------------------
 User Commands
      lu     listusers                -a :PLIST:    Lists users"
-            deleteuser               -a -u
+            deleteuser               -a -u         Delete the user
-     du     describeusers            -a :PLIST:    Lists users and their attached groups and policies" createuser               -a -u -p      Creates with no privledges createadminuser          -a -u -p      Creates a user with Administor Access createreadonlyuser       -a -u -p      Creates a user with Read Only scram  scrampassword            -a -u         Assign an unknown (scrammed) password changepassword           -a -u -p      Changes a users pwd, Will use PASSWORD in ~/.cuu.txt
+     du     describeusers            -a :PLIST:    Lists users and their attached groups and policies" createuser               -a -u -p      Creates with no privledges createadminuser          -a -u -p      Creates a user with Administor Access createreadonlyuser       -a -u -p      Creates a user with Read Only scram  scrampassword            -a -u         Assignis the user an unknown (scrammed) password changepassword           -a -u -p      Changes a user password For commands above, User will change password after first login.
+Password may be set in ~/.cuu.txt Access Key Commands
-                                                   NOTE: for commands above, User will change password after first login.
-Password may be set in ~/.cuu.txt listaccesskeys           -a -u         Lists the users (-u) access keys) replaceaccesskeys        -a -u         Deletes all keys for user, Creates a single new key createaccesskey          -a -u         Creates an accesskey for the user (-u) deleteaccesskeys         -a -u         Deletes the users (-u) access keys) Policy Commands
+            listaccesskeys           -a -u         List the users access keys replaceaccesskeys        -a -u         Deletes all keys for user, Creates a single new key createaccesskey          -a -u         Creates an access key for the user deleteaccesskeys         -a -u         Deletes all the users access keys Policy Commands
      lp     listallpolicies          -a            Lists all defined policies lpl    listlocalpoliciesl       -a            Lists local (user managed) policies